-To change the font of your quiz, while editing a quiz in the builder, click on "Styles".
-Then click "Select" under the "Font Type" section.
+To change the font of your quiz, while editing a quiz in the builder, click on the "T" icon and then select the "QUIZ TEXT" drop down.

 A font picker window should now appear.
 Click on any font to preview the style on your quiz.
 You just successfully configured your quiz with a Google font!

 If you would like to use an alternative to Google Fonts, click "Select Provider" to list other ways of selecting a font for your quiz.

 Currently, Interact supports Adobe Typekit, Google Fonts, Classic Fonts (Browser/Web Safe), as well as our Default Font, Proxima Nova.